 It is possible to 'cross-credit' up to 50 points of language studies undertaken within your bachelor degree towards the diploma.
 The subjects are credited to both your bachelor degree and your diploma.
 This way you can complete your degree and your diploma with the addition of only 50 points (one semester).
 To take advantage of cross-crediting, delay commencing the diploma until you have completed the language subjects you wish to cross-credit within your bachelor course.
 With the approval of your home faculty it is possible to cross-credit subjects from the diploma to the bachelor course provided that suitable spaces remain in the bachelor course structure.
 The 50 points of cross-credited subjects may include those completed while on exchange.

-Subjects completed prior to commencing your bachelor course or while on the Study Abroad program cannot be cross-credited from your bachelor course to the diploma.
+Subjects completed prior to commencing your bachelor course or while on Study Overseas Semester and Year-long programs cannot be cross-credited from your bachelor course to the diploma.
 They may, however, be credited directly to the diploma.
 If you are planning to go on Study Abroad, you will need to apply for the diploma before going overseas and enrol in the language subjects within your diploma.

 For local students completing a new generation undergraduate degree, the final 50 points of the Diploma in Languages is Higher Education Contribution Scheme (HECS) free.

-Please note: This is not available to students completing the Bachelor of Engineering or to students in a full-fee place.
+Please note: This is not available to students in a full-fee place.

 You must have completed the first 50 points of your diploma language subjects either within your current bachelor course or within the diploma itself to be eligible for 50 points of HECS sponsorship.
 Credit/advanced standing received for subjects completed in other courses* that was credited to your substantive course or the diploma is not included for the purpose of the HECS sponsorship.